Kosovo Serbs trying to take over municipality building in the north clash with police

 Kosovo and Serbia have been foes for decades, with Belgrade refusing to recognize Kosovo’s sovereignty.
 The United States and the European Union have stepped up efforts to help solve the Kosovo-Serbia dispute, fearing further instability in Europe as Russia’s war rages in Ukraine.
 The EU has made it clear to both Serbia and Kosovo they must normalize relations to advance in their intentions to join the bloc.

-On Monday, Kosovar police and the NATO-led Kosovo Force, or KFOR, were seen protecting the municipality buildings in Zvecan, Leposavic, Zubin Potok and Mitrovica, four communes that held early elections last month.
+On Monday, Kosovar police and the NATO-led Kosovo Force, or KFOR, were seen protecting the municipality buildings in Zvecan, Leposavic, Zubin Potok and Mitrovica, four communes in the north that held early elections last month.
 They were largely boycotted by ethnic Serbs, who form the majority in those areas.
 Only ethnic Albanian or other smaller minority representatives were elected in the mayoral posts and assemblies.

-Police said that Serbs gathered early in the morning at the three communes in the north — Zvecan, Leposavic and Zubin Potok — and in Zvecan they tried to enter violently using tear gas in their efforts to get into the public buildings.
+Police said that Serbs gathered early in the morning at three of the commune buildings — in Zvecan, Leposavic and Zubin Potok but not in northern Mitrovica.
+In Zvecan, they tried to enter violently using tear gas in their efforts to get into the public buildings.
 Police responded with tear gas spray, a statement said.

+Serbia’s prime minister, Ana Brnabic, criticized the international handling of the events in Kosovo, saying that KFOR is “not protecting the people … they are protecting the usurpers,” apparently referring to the new mayors.

+“But we must protect the peace.
+Peace is all we have,” she said.

 Serbs say they want both the new mayors, whom they called “illegal and illegitimate sheriffs,” to resign and leave offices, and special police to leave northern Kosovo, according to Goran Rakic, a Serb politician from northern Kosovo, adding that the demands were also sent to KFOR and international embassies.